Authored by the expert who managed and guided the team behind the United Kingdom Property Pack

 Does a property price drop look likely in Manchester as of 2026?

-As of early 2026, the estimated likelihood of a meaningful property price drop in Manchester over the next 12 months is low to medium, because there is no obvious trigger like mass unemployment or a credit crunch on the horizon.
+As of 2026, the likelihood of a meaningful property price decline in Manchester over the next 12 months looks medium for weak flats, but low to medium for the city as a whole.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Manchester.